antler-hat/video-card-importer/README.md

-# Canon Video Importer
+# AVCHD Video Importer

-A macOS application for easily importing videos from Canon cameras.
-This app helps you transfer MTS video files from your Canon camera's memory card to your computer with a clean, modern interface.
+A macOS application for easily importing AVCHD videos from cameras and memory cards.
+This app helps you transfer MTS video files from your camera's memory card to your computer with a clean, modern interface.

 ## Features

-- 🔍 Automatic detection of Canon camera memory cards
+- 🔍 Automatic detection of AVCHD camera memory cards
 - 📹 Lists all available video files with size and creation date
 - ✅ Multiple video selection with Select All/None options
 - 📊 Real-time import progress tracking